 top of page

-She draws upon physical theatre, butoh, clown, primal movement practices, dance, martial arts, and traditional singing practices.
-Her work is informed by training with artists from Polish laboratory theatre lineage, including Rena Mirecka, The Workcenter of Jerzy Grotowski and Thomas Richards, Pere Sais, Teatr Zar, Teatr Piesn Kozla, and Double Edge Theatre.
+Her practice draws on physical theatre, ensemble training, butoh, clown, primal movement, dance, martial arts, and traditional singing.
+Working in multiple genres and roles, she performs, directs, writes, and teaches.
+She has primarily trained with artists influenced by Polish laboratory theatre, including Rena Mirecka, The Workcenter of Jerzy Grotowski and Thomas Richards, Pere Sais, Teatr Zar, Teatr Piesn Kozla, and Double Edge Theatre.
 She holds an MA in Ensemble Theatre from Rose Bruford College in conjunction with Teatr Piesn Kozla.

-Julie is also a member of the NYC Seed Group, a group created in collaboration with the Open Program of the Workcenter of Jerzy Grotowski and Thomas Richards, that explores work with traditional songs.
-She is a founding member of RE^ATHETA, an international group of theatre practitioners engaging in life long learning through embodied, relational practices. www.reatheta.com
+She is a member of the NYC Seed Group, a group founded in collaboration with Mario Biagini and the Open Program of the Workcenter of Jerzy Grotowski and Thomas Richards that explores work with traditional songs.
+She is a founding member of RE^ATHETA, an international group engaged in lifelong learning through embodied, collaborative practice.

 JULIE BECKER